-Whether your aim is to sell online courses, become a consultant, or otherwise make money off of your smarts, being an expert in your field or industry is certainly important.
+Whether your aim is to sell online courses, become a consultant or coach, or otherwise make money off of your smarts, being an expert in your field or industry is certainly important.
 But for most of the readers here on Learning Revolution, that’s already a done deal.
 They are experts.
 The bigger challenge right now is how to become known as an expert.

 Believe me, this is familiar territory for me.
 Most of my work – and by extension, my income – is heavily dependent upon me being known as an expert – and that has to be based on a heck of a lot more than me just saying I’m an expert (which, of course, anyone can do).

 Become Known as an Expert: 7 Focus Areas

 So, with the hope that it will be of some help to readers here, I thought I’d share seven areas I focus on to make my expertise more visible.
 For my money, anyone who really wants to be known as expert – and increase the chances of pulling prospective customers to them – needs to be doing at least some of what follows.

 I won’t beat this horse, as I have already written about the benefits of blogging at some length in another post, but I hope it is something that everyone who reads this post is already doing or working towards.
 There are very few assets you can develop that will beat a strategic, well-tended blog.

 In truth, I’m not as consistent as I used to be, but that’s precisely because I was consistent for a long time an built up a sizeable body of work that demonstrates my expertise and that I can now refresh and re-share periodically.